phuse-org/SENDConform/doc/SHACL-SENDRuleEg.md

-Modeling a SEND Rule in SHACL (Example)
+# Modeling a SEND Rule in SHACL
+# A Step-by-Step Example
 =================

 This example models the SEND-IG 3.0 rule **SD1020** for the DM domain as defined in the file /doc/FDA-Validator-Rules.xlsx